PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

 .. function:: makeRule(rule)

   .. versionchanged:: 1.9.0
-    This function is deprecated, please use :func:`NetmaskGroupRule` or :func:`SuffixMatchNodeRule` instead
+    This function is deprecated, please use :func:`NetmaskGroupRule` or :func:`QnameSuffixRule` instead

   Make a :func:`NetmaskGroupRule` or a :func:`SuffixMatchNodeRule`, depending on how it is called.
   The `rule` parameter can be a string, or a list of strings, that should contain either: